 A derivative is presented as a non-current asset or a non-current liability if the remaining maturity of the instrument is more than 12 months and it is not expected to be realised or settled within 12 months.
 Other derivatives are presented as current assets or current liabilities.

-The company does not designate its derivatives as hedging instruments for hedge accounting purposes.
+The company may designate certain derivatives as hedging instruments for hedge accounting purposes.